DannyBen/bashly/README.md

 Note that this option cannot be specified together with the `default` option, since both specify a handler for unknown commands.

-Bashly supports two operation modes.
+The `extensible` option supports two operation modes:

 ### Extension Mode (`extensible: true`)